thestormforge/examples/jvm/README.md

 * `docker-entrypoint.sh`
 : A shell file that defines the docker configuration.
 The JAVA OPTS parameters get applied in this file.

-To run the experiment use `kustomize build | kubectl apply -f -`.

 ## Experiment Lifecycle